 \section{Introduction}

-Throughout this paper, $G$ is a simple graph of order $n \geq 2$ and $k$ is an integer such that $1\leq k\leq n-1$.
-The \emph{$k$-token graph} of $G$, that is denoted as $G^{\{k\}}$ or $F_k(G)$, is the graph whose vertices are all the $k$-subsets of $V(G)$, where two of such vertices are adjacent whenever their symmetric difference is a pair of adjacent vertices in $G$.
-A classical example of token graphs is the Johnson graph $J(n, k)$ that is, in fact, the $k$-token graph of the complete graph $K_n$.
-The $2$-token graphs are usually called \emph{double vertex graphs} (see Figure~\ref{fig:definition-example} for an example).
-In this paper, we use $G^{\{k\}}$ to denote the $k$-token graph of $G$.
+Let $G$ be a simple graph of order $n \geq 2$ with vertex set $V(G)$ and edge set $E(G)$, and let $k$ be an integer such that $1\leq k\leq n-1$.
+The \emph{$k$-token graph} $G^{\{k\}}$ of $G$ is the graph whose vertices are all the $k$-subsets of $V(G)$, where two vertices $A$ and $B$ are adjacent in $F_k(G)$ whenever their symmetric difference $A\triangle B$, defined as $(A\setminus B)\cup (B\setminus A)$, is a pair $\{a,b\}$ of adjacent vertices in $G$.
+See an example in Figure~\ref{fig:definition-example}.
+The token graphs are a generalization of the Johnson graphs~\cite{Jo}.
+For $n>k\ge 1$, the Johnson graph $J(n,k)$ is the graph whose vertices are all the $k$-subsets of the set $\{1,2,\dots,n\}$, where two $k$-subsets are adjacent in $J(n,k)$ if they intersect in $k-1$ elements.
+Thus, $J(n,k)=F_k(K_n)$.
+Token graphs and $k$-uniform hypergraphs are also related as follows: consider the complete $k$-uniform hypergraph $H$ on $\{1,2,\dots,n\}$.
+The $t$-line graph of $H$ is the graph whose vertices are the edges of $H$, two being joined if the edges they represent intersect in at least $t$ elements.
+Then, the $k$-token graph of $K_n$ is isomorphic to the ($k-1$)-line graph of $H$.

-The study of the combinatorial properties of the double vertex graphs began in the 90's with the works of Alavi and its coauthors (see, e.g., \cite{alavi1, alavi2, alavi3, alavi4, zhu}).
-They studied the connectivity, planarity, regularity and Hamiltonicity of some double vertex graphs.
-Several years later, Rudolph \cite{aude, rudolph} redefined the token graphs, with the name of {\it symmetric powers of graphs}, with the aim to study the graph isomorphism problem and for its possible applications to quantum mechanics.
-Several authors have continued with the study of the possible applications of the token graphs in physics (see. e.g., \cite{fisch2, fisch, ouy}).
+The $2$-token graphs are usually called \emph{double vertex graphs} and the study of its combinatorial properties began in the 90's with the works of Alavi and its coauthors, see, e.g., \cite{alavi1, alavi2, alavi3, alavi4}, where they studied the connectivity, planarity, regularity and Hamiltonicity of some of such graphs.
+Later, Zhu et al.~\cite{zhu} generalized this concept to the $k$-tuple vertex graphs, that are in fact the $k$-token graphs.
+In 2002, Rudolph \cite{aude, rudolph} redefined the token graphs, calling them {\it symmetric powers of graphs}, with the aim to study the graph isomorphism problem and for its possible applications to quantum mechanics.
+Several authors have continued with the study of the possible applications of token graphs in physics (see. e.g., \cite{fisch2, fisch, ouy}).